EasonC13/eason.phd/content/project/agent-learning-communities/index.md

 ---
 title: AI Agent Learning Communities
-summary: Research on how autonomous AI agents learn, share knowledge, and participate in large-scale informal communities.
+summary: A newer research direction on how autonomous AI agents share knowledge, participate in communities, and behave as learners in their own right.
 tags:
   - AI
   - HCI